tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 ## How to Use
 **Please Note:** you must keep each notebook **OPEN** in your browser to prevent it from disconnecting due to being perceived as idle.
 [Pin the tab(s)](https://support.mozilla.org/en-US/kb/pinned-tabs-keep-favorite-websites-open) or move them to a dedicated window for easy access to your notebook(s).

 1. **Choose a Persistent Storage Option** Recommend Method: Copy the source of our respective [“GPU and CPU” notebook](GoogleColabGPU.ipynb) and/or [“CPU” notebook](GoogleColabCPU.ipynb), pasting them into one or more [new notebooks](http://colab.research.google.com/#create=true) in Colab.
 Then, uniquely name and save the notebook(s) (<kbd>Ctrl</kbd> + <kbd>s</kbd>).
 Next, on the upper right, click “Connect”.
-Then, on the far left, click “📁”, the “Mount Drive” button and select “CONNECT TO GOOGLE DRIVE”.
+Then, on the far left, click “📁”, the “Mount Drive” folder button and select “CONNECT TO GOOGLE DRIVE”.
 Your Drive storage should automatically remount each time you run the notebook(s).
 See the official [video](https://video.twimg.com/tweet_video/EQbtltjVAAA2qTs.mp4) for a walkthrough.
 <details>
     <summary>Alternative Method</summary>
     Open “GPU and CPU” notebook: <a href="https://colab.research.google.com/github/tdulcet/Distributed-Computing-Scripts/blob/master/google-colab/GoogleColabGPU.ipynb"> <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="GPU-CPU-Notebook"></a> and/or the “CPU” notebook: <a href="https://colab.research.google.com/github/tdulcet/Distributed-Computing-Scripts/blob/master/google-colab/GoogleColabCPU.ipynb"> <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="CPU-Notebook"></a> in Colab.
 Then, uniquely name and save a copy to your Drive (<kbd>Ctrl</kbd> + <kbd>s</kbd>) to avoid a warning each time you run the notebook. *WARNINGS*: This method will continually require an authorization step each time you run the notebook(s).
 After step 4 below, follow the link Google provides to authorize the login to your Drive and copy-and-paste the authorization string into the textbox Google provides within the notebook's output box.